Glitch0011/shady-components/README.md

 ShadyElement.Register(UpperElement);
 ```

-This registers a WebComponent called `UpperElement` with a tag of `upper-element` with a property that returns the upper-cased `Data.Text`.
+This registers a WebComponent `upper-element` with a property that returns the upper-case `Data.Text`.
 Now let's define the WebComponent's HTML.

 Shady.js automatically requests an HTML file of the same name as the JS file, so in `UpperElement.html` we write: